TrickfireRobotics/Documentation/Top-Level Requirements.md

 * 5.2 The subsystem **shall** have a control subsystem for base movement.
 * 5.3 The subsystem **shall** have a control subsystem for arm movement.
 * 5.4 The subsystem **shall** have a control subsystem for dumping bin movement.
-* 5.5 The subsystem **shall** expose an emergency stop mechanism to manually disable motor movement.
+* 5.5 The subsystem **shall** expose a toggle mechanism to stop all motors and manually disable motor movement, and turn them on again.
 ### 6. Localization Subsystem
 * 6.1 Localization **shall** be defined as: detecting a fiducial marker and determining the robot’s current position based on that detection.
 * 6.2 Until the subsystem has localized the robot, the localization subsystem **shall**: